esnue/ThesisAllocationSystem/README.md

 # Thesis Allocation System for the Hertie School

 This project's goal is to facilitate the matching of thesis supervisors with students based on their thesis proposals.
-The system uses a DistilBERT pretrained language model.
+The system uses a DistilBERT pretrained language model from Huggingface Transformers.

 # Navigation